THE HUNTER’S LEDGER

 Coverage Gaps

-YARA String-Pattern Detection — NOT POSSIBLE (Source Code Unrecoverable)
+YARA String-Pattern Detection Against Toolkit Content — NOT POSSIBLE (Source Code Unrecoverable)

-Gap: String-based and byte-pattern YARA rules against the operator’s 37-file Python/Bash toolkit are impossible for this campaign.
-The operator’s port-7777 development HTTP server (python -m http.server) was active during the open directory crawler crawl on 2026-05-12 but went offline within the following ~5 days.
-The open directory crawler computed SHA256 hashes in memory only — no source code was ever persisted to disk.
+Gap: String-based and byte-pattern YARA rules against the operator’s 37-file Python/Bash toolkit’s actual content are impossible for this campaign.
+The operator’s development HTTP server was active during the open directory crawl but went offline before source code could be persisted — hashes were computed in memory only, with no source code ever written to disk.
 There is no byte content to pattern-match against.

 What would enable rule creation: Recovery of any toolkit file from an incident-response engagement (disk image acquisition from a compromised cPanel/WHM host, network-capture of an operator file-transfer, or a second operator open-directory exposure with persistence) would enable immediate string-based YARA.
-The hashes exist and can be used for exact-match rules (already authored above), but content-based rules require the source.
+The hashes exist and are carried as exact-match entries in the IOC feed; content-based rules require the source.

 YARA for HTA Payloads on 216.126.224.181 — Not Authored (Low-MODERATE Operator Attribution)